-Your doctor will ask about your symptoms and medical history.
+You will be asked about your symptoms and medical history.
 A physical exam will be done.
 This includes a thorough manual breast exam and blood tests.

 Diagnosis is confirmed with a biopsy.
 A tissue sample will be removed and examined under a microscope for the presence of cancer cells.